Fibromyalgia Diagnosis and Misdiagnosis

 What Are the Diagnostic Guidelines for Fibromyalgia?

-After ruling out another serious medical problem, your doctor will consider whether or not your condition meets two fibromyalgia criteria:
+After ruling out another serious medical problem, your doctor will consider whether or not your condition meets these fibromyalgia criteria:

 What Other Problems Will Be Assessed in Diagnosing Fibromyalgia?

-To be thorough in making a diagnosis of fibromyalgia, your doctor will do the following six things:
+To be thorough in making a diagnosis of fibromyalgia, your doctor will do at least the following six things:

 What Happens if I'm Diagnosed With Fibromyalgia?